openhwgroup/timer_unit/README.md

   In 64-bit mode the two counters are concatenated. added MTIME mode to generate an interrupt whenever count value is equal to or greate than the compare value.

+Added stoptimer input to disable counting when active.